-- enter into a written Agreement with each partner setting out the conditions for the application of the approved activities, in accordance with the terms of the Grant Agreement relating to the project; - send a copy of the Grant Agreement, including the Annexes, to each partner; - take all necessary measures to guarantee its partners' active cooperation, as well as their complete acceptance of all provisions of the Grant Agreement.
+- enter into a written agreement with each partner setting out the conditions for the application of the approved activities, in accordance with the terms of the Grant Agreement relating to the project; - send a copy of the Grant Agreement, including the Annexes, to each partner; - take all necessary measures to guarantee active cooperation within the partnership.

-Any partner whose name does not appear in the original application submitted by the beneficiary or whose participation in the project has not been approved in advance in writing by the Commission (via the Office), will not be recognised as such in the framework of the Grant Agreement, and as a result, all costs relating to such a partner will not be considered eligible.
+Any partner whose name does not appear in the original application submitted by the beneficiary or whose participation in the project has not been approved in advance in writing by the Commission, will not be recognised as such in the framework of the Grant Agreement, and as a result, all costs relating to such a partner will not be considered eligible.

-If the Commission and/or the Office so demands, the beneficiary will be required to submit a copy of the written Agreements concluded with the various partners identified in the original application or accepted in a subsequent amendment.
+If the Commission and/or the Office so demands, the beneficiary will be required to submit a copy of the written agreements concluded with the various partners identified in the original application or accepted in a subsequent amendment.